erodola/FundCG-s1-2018/README.md

 ### Grading

-The course will be graded with a **mid-term written exam and a final project**.
+The course will be graded with a **mid-term written exam (Nov 05) and a final project**.
 The final project will be discussed in an oral examination, and may fall into one of these categories:

 - In-depth survey of a topic related to the syllabus
 - Coding assignment plus report